Extra

 Refinement Types

-Extra's refinement types let you define subsets of standard types with compile-time-enforced rules.
-Unlike TypeScript's nominal types or Rust's trait bounds, Extra uses set theory to express constraints like ranges, regex patterns, or exact collection sizes.
+Extra's refinement types let you define subsets of standard types (Array, Int, String) with compile-time-enforced rules.
+This is a natural, if unique, extension of thinking of types in terms of set theory.
 These refinements propagate through conditionals, enabling branch-specific type narrowing.

 ip: [192, 168, 1, 256],